 The Annacis Island Wastewater Treatment Plant improvements will happen in multiple phases and continue over the next several years.

 The Annacis Island Wastewater Treatment Plant is located in Delta on Annacis Island

-The current facility already treats wastewater using primary and secondary treatment technologies, but an expanded facility will ensure that the plant can manage a higher volume of wastewater, continue to keep odour to a minimum and will continue to operate in the event of a major earthquake.
+primary and secondary treatment technologies.
+An expanded facility will ensure that the plant can manage a higher volume of wastewater, continue to keep odour to a minimum and will continue to operate in the event of a major earthquake.

-The Annacis Island Wastewater Treatment Plant and improvements (highlighted)
+Overview of the Annacis Island Wastewater Treatment Plant highlighted improvements